Careers at ACT: Freelance Content Development Opportunities

 • The ACT® test, typically administered to college-bound eleventh and twelfth graders, is based on and oriented toward the major areas of secondary and postsecondary instructional programs.
 Learn more about the ACT test

-• PreACT® offers 8th-10th graders an early experience with ACT test items, and provides insights regarding a predicted ACT test score.
+• PreACT® offers 8th-10th graders an early experience with ACT test items and provides insights regarding a predicted ACT test score.
 Learn more about PreACT .

 • ACT WorkKeys® assessments are the cornerstone of ACT workforce solutions.
 The assessments measure foundational skills required for success in the workplace.
 Learn more about ACT WorkKeys

 • Mosaic by ACT® is a comprehensive learning solution featuring an adaptive academic learning platform, robust SEL resources, and learning and professional services for districts and schools.
+Learn more about Mosaic by ACT.

 ACT's Commitment to Fairness